In Brief

 The three-year project was launched in January 2018 - take a look at the short video above filmed at the launch event.

-Great Place is funded by the Heritage Lottery Fund with Rural Media acting as the Accountable Body.
-The project is being managed under the auspices of Herefordshire's Cultural Partnership, which represents the major heritage, arts and cultural groups in the county.
+Great Place was funded by the Heritage Lottery Fund with Rural Media acting as the Accountable Body.
+The project was managed under the auspices of Herefordshire's Cultural Partnership, which represents the major heritage, arts and cultural groups in the county.

-The project brief is to ascertain how culture contributes to health and well-being against a background of a changing demography and increasing level of cultural activities.
+The project aimed to understand how culture contributes to health and well-being against a background of a changing demography and increasing level of cultural activities.
 Whilst pride of place is referenced within the county's health and well-being strategy there is a need to develop an evidence base to show how place and culture actively contributes to personal, and community, well-being.

-Culture is a significant contributor to the local economy and its importance is referenced within the recently published Cultural Strategy and the Tourism Destination Plan.
+Culture is a significant contributor to the local economy and its importance is referenced within Herefordshire's Cultural Strategy and Tourism Destination Plan.
 It is also important for attracting people to the area, whether to live, work or study.
-Discussions about the proposed New University have included the importance of culture in helping to attract students.

 Our Role